 - The pet’s interest in food variety

 If the animal has a sensitive stomach, IBD, or otherwise has trouble with changes in their diets, you will want to transition nice and slowly.
 For a sensitive dog, it can be good to have them start with the very basics – with our gentle goat milk yogurt.
-A little of that introduced to the stomach can go far in preparing the body to handle stronger foods.
+A little of that introduced to the stomach can go far in preparing the body to handle larger amounts of raw foods.

-If you have been feeding a grain-based food, your animal’s stomach may go a little berserk when they find out what they have been missing.
-You will want to take it slowly, so they don’t cause any diarrhea or stomach upset.
+If you have been feeding a grain-based food, your pet's stomach may have a bit of a shock when they are first introduced to the nutritionally-dense raw food diet.
+You will want to take it slowly, so you can avoid any diarrhea or stomach upset.

-The general recommendation is to start with ¼ of Steve’s Real Food and ¾ of their regular food.
-Then you should monitor the stools of your companions, and as long as the poop stays nice and firm and no diar-rhea is present, you can continue to slowly add more Steve’s and reduce the amount of theold food until the process is complete.
+The general recommendation is to start with ¼ of Steve’s Real Food and ¾ of their previous food.
+Monitor the stools of your companions, and as long as they stay nice and firm and no diarrhea is present, you can continue to slowly add more Steve’s and reduce the amount of the previous food until the process is complete.
 For dogs, this can take anywhere from a few days to 6 weeks, and for cats it can take up to a year (finicky little dears).

 Tricks for Picky Dogs

 The human’s attitude helps, too.
-They shouldn’t go for a tough love approach; they should be positive and encouraging to help their dog know the new food is a good thing!
+Try to avoid a tough love approach by staying positive and encouraging your pet so they know the new food is a good thing!

-Cats who have eaten nothing but dry foods are often a challenge to switch to fresh food.
-They are very opinionated and imprint on food at an early age.
-Cats who already eat other foods (real meat, fruits, vegetables & cheese) will be much less of a project.
+Cats who have eaten nothing but dry foods previously may be a challenge to switch to fresh food.
+Many cats are very opinionated and imprint on food at an early age.
+Cats who already eat other foods (real meat, fruits, vegetables) will be much less of a project.
 It might take days, or it might take months, but it’s worth the effort!

 The most important thing to remember about cats is that you CANNOT use the tough love approach.
 Cats will starve themselves, and some severe conditions can occur if cats do not eat for an extended period.

-In the meantime, Offer bits of other kinds of fresh food they like to eat – bacon, milk, salmon, etc. This slow method has proven to be the most successful for cats.
+In the meantime, offer bits of other kinds of fresh food they like to eat – bacon, goat milk, salmon, etc. This slow method has proven to be the most successful for cats.
 However, if you have a cat that needs a little more work, consider the following tricks: